 A molar pregnancy — also known as hydatidiform mole — is a noncancerous (benign) tumor that develops in the uterus.
-A molar pregnancy occurs when the placenta develops into an abnormal mass of cysts rather than becoming a viable pregnancy.
+A molar pregnancy occurs when there is an extra set of paternal chromosomes in a fertilized egg.
+This error at the time of conception transforms what would normally become the placenta into a growing mass of cysts.

-A molar pregnancy may seem like a normal pregnancy at first — but most molar pregnancies cause specific signs and symptoms, including:
+A molar pregnancy may seem like a normal pregnancy at first — but most molar pregnancies cause signs and symptoms unlike those of pregnancy, including:

 Image of a molar pregnancy